BeeGFS Hive Index

 usage: bee [--help] [-I DB_PATH] [-s SQL_QUERY]

-BeeGFS Hive index version of query-index
+BeeGFS Hive Index version of query-index

 optional arguments: